seananderson/portfolio-review/ms.md

 as sources of portfolio diversification.
-Ecological portfolios therefore can have multiple levels of diversification, just as financial portfolios can be diversified across multiple levels such as investment types, geography, business sectors, and companies.
-Ecological-portfolio research can focus on one or multiple levels of diversification.
-Whereas research on many of these ecological disciplines typically exists in their own niche, ecological portfolio theory encourages us to consider many elements in conjunction.
+Ecological portfolios therefore can have multiple levels of diversification, just as financial portfolios can be diversified across multiple levels such as investment types, geography, business sectors, and individual stocks.
+Whereas research on many of these ecological sources of diversification exists in its own niche, ecological portfolio theory encourages us to consider many elements in conjunction.

 <!--The definition of an asset in ecological portfolios has been broad.
 Recent